-Any noticeable environmental concerns such as: odor, excessive dust or litter, discolored earth or water, infestation by animals, signs of open burning?
-N NI NA RA The disposal area does not have signs of animal infestation, but there are signs of animal activity in several areas that should be addressed.
-Is there any evidence of spillage or disposal outside of the immediate disposal area?
-N NI NA RA Is water ponding within the facility?
-N NI NA RA Contact and non-contact water are ponded as designed.
-Is there at least two feet of freeboard within the ash disposal facility?
-N NI NA RA D. Water Control Structures Is there any erosion or blockage of the diversion channels?
+Any noticeable environmental concerns such as: odor, excessive Minor animal burrows were observed. dust or litter, discolored earth or water, infestation by animals, N NI NA RA signs of open burning?
+Is there any evidence of spillage or disposal outside of the N NI NA RA immediate disposal area?
+D. Is water ponding within the facility?
+N NI NA RA Contact water is ponding within the facility as designed.
+Is there at least two feet of freeboard within the ash disposal facility? Ν NI NA RA D. Water Control Structures Is there any erosion or blockage of the diversion channels?
 Y N NI NA RA Are temporary erosion controls in place?
 Describe.
-Y N NI NA RA Are all surface water control structures and monitoring devices in good condition? Ν NI NA RA There is some erosion on the west side of the riprap drainage outlet in the west cell of AP4 that should be corrected.
-Are all monitoring wells in good condition?
+Y N NI NA RA Straw wattles and silt fence are in place in a few areas.
+Are all surface water control structures and monitoring devices in good condition?
+Y N NI NA RA Are all monitoring wells in good condition?
 Y N NI NA RA Any signs of off-site migration of the contact water?
 Y N NI NA RA Note the condition of any special features.
-Sump o risers a re in goo d conditi on.
-The new center pivots at AP3 are now operational.
 E. Structural Stability Any signs of seepage on the downstream face of the embankments?
 (Signs of wetness, gullies, erosion features) Y N NI NA RA Any signs of mass movement such as differential settlement within the impoundment or crest elevation changes along the centerline of the embankment?
 Y N NI NA RA Any signs of sudden change in the liquid levels within the impoundment?
 Y N NI NA RA Any signs of external impacts that may affect the liner integrity or embankment stability for the facility?
-N NI NA RA F. Pumps, Pipelines, and Distribution Systems Any signs of wetness above buried pipelines or below aboveground pipelines indicating possible leaks or stressed areas of piping?
+Y N NI NA RA F. Pumps, Pipelines, and Distribution Systems Any signs of wetness above buried pipelines or below aboveground pipelines indicating possible leaks or stressed areas of piping?
 Y N NI NA RA On any aboveground pipeline, does the foundation appear unmoved and stable?
-Y N NI NA RA Are the pumps currently operational, and, if so, in apparent good working order? Ν NI NA RA G. Facility Overview What material is currently being placed at the facility?
-Fly ash and bottom ash
+Y Ν NI NA RA Are the pumps currently operational, and, if so, in apparent good working order?
+Y Ν NI NA RA G. Facility Overview What material is currently being placed at the facility?
+Fly ash and bottom ash Any housekeeping concerns about the waste placement, coverage and vegetation for visitors and neighbors?
+There appears to be some abandoned mechanical equipment on the north side of the access road between Ash Landfill No. 3 and the closed bottom ash facility.

-Any housekeeping concerns about the waste placement, coverage and vegetation for visitors and neighbors?
-No housekeeping issues were observed.
-Is partial closure of the facility occurring? Ν NI NA RA Has seed and mulch been applied on the closed areas of the site?
+Is partial closure of the facility occurring?
+N NI NA RA Has seed and mulch been applied on the closed areas of the site?
 N NI NA RA Any visible or exposed soil or geomembrane liner?
-N NI NA RA Were the concerns from the last annual observation addressed and corrected?
-Y N NI NA RA Although no major concerns were identified during the previous observation, minor erosion and vegetation issues have not yet been addressed.
-Recommend NPPD develops plan for re-vegetating area south of AP3/AP4 boundary and corrects erosion on west side of AP3.
+Y N NI NA RA Were the concerns from the last annual observation addressed and N NI NA RA corrected?
+IN INI INA KA H. Comments golder.com